Posted: Sep 10, 2012

 How Does Your Marina Maintain Your Batteries?

 Labor Day is behind us and for boaters in much of the country, that means the remaining days on the water are limited.
-With some boats already getting ready for storage, we thought now was an appropriate time to ask how you planned on maintaining your boat's battery (or batteries) while your boat is in storage?
+With some boats already getting ready for storage and others in storage, we thought now was an appropriate time to ask how you planned on maintaining your boat's battery (or batteries) while your boat is in storage?
 Contrary to popular belief, cold weather isn't nearly as hard on batteries as hot weather.
 However, leaving a partially or deeply-discharged battery in a cold climate can be very hard on a battery.

 Whether your battery remains in your boat or you pull it for the winter, proper voltage maintenance will be a key in long-term battery health and performance.
 Fully-charged, our BLUETOP® batteries will measure about 13.0-13.2 volts, when fully-charged, except for the 34M, which will measure about 12.6-12.8 volts.
 Keeping batteries properly-maintained and fully-charged all year round will greatly increase performance and lifespan.
 Recently, OPTIMA Jim visited Tinus Marine and was very impressed to see they had a dedicated battery charging station for their stored customer boats.